173TECH/sayn/docs/project_examples/bbc_news_nlp.md

     ```

-##### `dim_bbc_feeds_nlp_stats` Task
+#### Task Details (`dim_bbc_feeds_nlp_stats`)

 Now that we have individual article statistics, it would be a good idea to create an additional modelling task to find some aggregate statistics grouped by source.
 Let's create another SQL query called `dim_bbc_feeds_nlp_stats` in the `sql` folder.
-This query will give us the grouped by source average of the text statistics generated by the `nlp` task.
+This query will give us the average, grouped by source, of the text statistics generated by the `nlp` task.

 ??? example "sql/dim_bbc_feeds_nlp_stats.py"
     ```sql